Skip to main content

 Manage groups carefully when near water.
 The guidance on activities near water will help you to keep your group safe.

-You could add more colours for the spotters to look for, or different shades of the rainbow colours, if there’s time.
+• To make this activity harder, you could add more colours or use different shades of the rainbow colours, if there’s time.
 Some of these are likely to be more common than others, depending on where you are.

 All Scout activities should be inclusive and accessible.